Everything you need to know about I’m a Celebrity contestant Phil Tufnell

 “To psyche yourself up, use team spirit.
 You’ve got to win food for the camp, so you feel like Tarzan – a hunter-gatherer, bringing home the bacon.”

 I’m a Celebrity....
-South Africa begins on 24 April at 9pm on ITV1 and ITVX.
+South Africa airs weeknights at 9pm on ITV1 and ITVX.

 Join our commenting forum